FROLINAT: Origins

-The organization was a result of the political union between the leftist Chadian National Union (UNT), led by Ibrahim Abatcha, and the General Union of the Sons of Chad (Union Générale des Fils du Tchad or UGFT), led by Ahmed Hassan Musa.
+The organization was the result of the political union between the leftist Chadian National Union (UNT), led by Ibrahim Abatcha, and the General Union of the Sons of Chad (Union Générale des Fils du Tchad or UGFT), led by Ahmed Hassan Musa.
 An Islamist, Musa was close to the Muslim Brotherhood.
 The UGFT remained autonomous within the new group under the banner of the Liberation Front of Chad (FLT).
 The union and group flag was agreed upon at the Nyala Congress in Sudan between June 19 and June 22, 1966.

 Abatcha was proclaimed Secretary-General, while another cadre of the UNT, Abou Bakar Djalabou, was designated to lead the delegation that would represent the movement abroad.
 A committee was also selected at the congress, composed of thirty members taken equally from the UNT and the FLT.
 The front was composed exclusively by Muslim northerners, and there was to be no attempt to create a link to the southern expatriates in the Central African Republic.

 The movement's official program, also approved at the Nyala congress, proclaimed the rejection of secession, confessional politics, and ethnic discrimination, and stated that neocolonialism should be fought in order to "regain the total national independence of our fatherland".
 A coalition government, national and democratic, was to be formed, and all political prisoners freed.
 All foreign troops were to leave, and support was to be given to national liberation movements, and a foreign policy of positive neutrality sought.
 The economic objectives were quite vague: wages would be raised, arbitrary taxes abolished, and the land given to the tillers.
-In conclusion, "the document was so vague and so general, it could have been written for any country under the sun."
+In conclusion, "The document was so vague and so general, it could have been written for any country under the sun."